-The full case study, which includes sections on keyword research, email marketing, on page SEO and various other things we implemented can be found here.
+The full case study, which includes sections on keyword research, email marketing, on page SEO and various other things.

 Don’t keep the good stuff hidden from your friends.
-Do help us by sharing it on Facebook, Google plus or anywhere you like.
+Do help us by sharing it on Facebook, LinkedIn or anywhere you like.